-While their approach had been driven by Plan-Do-Study-Act methodologies prior to joining the kidney utilization COIIN, the St. Barnabas team found the collaborative project put them on track to examine already well-functioning areas and seek out fresh opportunities for improvement.
+While their approach had been driven by Plan-Do-Study-Act methodologies prior to joining the kidney utilization COIIN, the Saint Barnabas Medical Center team found the collaborative project put them on track to examine already well-functioning areas and seek out fresh opportunities for improvement.
 Says Tietjen: “We often perform a PDSA when a problem is reported and we want to address or identify an improved workflow.
 But in this case, we proactively sought to improve workflow in areas where we had opportunities for improvement.

 “This initiative helped us to focus on areas we may not otherwise have looked at—transplant programs tend to focus on potential problem areas and often do not get to initiate projects for proactive improvement.”

 The Collaborative Innovation and Improvement Network (COIIN) was directed by the Health Resources and Services Administration (HRSA) for the Organ Procurement and Transplantation Network (OPTN).